 Ratna Jyoti Das*, Daphisha Marbaniang and Bhaskar Mazumder

 Extraction of polyphenols and flavanoids were done for two indigenous plants Clerodendrum colebrookianum walp and Centella asiatica.
 Extraction was done by both cold maceration and continuous hot percolation.
-Determination of total phenolic and flavanoid content was carried out.
+Determination of total phenolic as well as and flavanoid content was carried out.
 Characterizations was done by TLC study, UV analysis, melting point determination and FTIR study.
-More total phenolic content found in Clerodendrum colebrookianum walp (621.02 ± 0.03 mg of GAE/gm plant extract) and total flavonoid content was found more in Centella asiatica L.(596.40 ± 0.53 mg of Quercetin equivalent/gm plant extract).
-UV and FTIR study revealed the presence of both flavonoids and phenolics in the respective extracts as compared with gallic acid and quercetin.
-High content of phenolic and flavanoid shows the sign of antioxidant activity of the respective plants.
+More total phenolic content found in Clerodendrum colebrookianum walp (621.02 ± 0.03 mg of GAE/gm plant extract) and content of total flavonoid was was found more in Centella asiatica L.(596.40 ± 0.53 mg of Quercetin equivalent/gm plant extract).
+UV and FTIR study concluded the existence of both flavonoids and phenolics in the respective extracts as compared with gallic acid and quercetin.
+Quantity of phenolic as well as flavanoid exhibit the indication of antioxidant action of the particular plants.
 Both the plants showing rich in total polyphenols and total flavonoids.
-Datas were mean ± SD and analyzed by One-way ANOVA, using Graphpad INSTAT.
-Confidence interval has been considered as 99% and p< 0.01 were considered significant.
-Phenolics have shown to possess an important antioxidant activity toward free radicals, which is principally based on the redox properties of their phenolic hydroxyl groups and the structural relationships between different parts of their chemical structure.
-It has been established a highly positive relationship between total phenols and antioxidant activity in many plant species.
+Datas were mean ± SD moreover analyzed by means of One-way ANOVA, via Graphpad INSTAT.
+Confidence interval has been measured as 99% and p< 0.01 were considered significant.
+Phenolics encompass to possess an imperative antioxidant activity headed for free radicals, which is predominantly based on the redox properties of their phenolic hydroxyl groups and the structural associations among different parts of their chemical structure.
+It has been customary a highly positive rapport between total phenols along with antioxidant action in loads of plant species.

 Keywords: Polyphenols, flavonoids, extraction, indigenous plant, phytochemical evaluation.